Beyond Local Sharpness: Communication-Efficient Global Sharpness-aware Minimization for Federated Learning: Conclusion

 This work tackled the challenge of limited generalization in heterogeneous Federated Learning (FL), prioritizing communication efficiency for real-world use.
 Building on research linking poor generalization to sharp minima in the loss landscape, we showed data heterogeneity worsens discrepancies between local and global loss surfaces, a problem not resolved by methods focusing only on local sharpness.

-To address this issue, we introduced \ourslong\ (\ours), which finds flat minima in the \textit{global} loss landscape using server-side Sharpness-Aware Minimization (SAM). \ours achieves communication efficiency by approximating SAM's sharpness through past global pseudo-gradients, distinguishing it from prior approaches.
-In addition, by not constraining the clients to use SAM as local optimizer, \ours' required computational cost can be adapted depending on the local available resources.

-Importantly, this work revealed SAM prevents ADMM-related parameter explosion by guiding optimization along flat directions, which reflects in reduced model parameters' norm, enabling stable updates in heterogeneous FL.
-A promising future direction could involve exploring alternative approaches to ADMM to align local and global solutions, with the goal of avoiding stateful clients.

-Extensive evaluations showed \ours outperforms state-of-the-art methods in accuracy, flatness of the solution and communication efficiency, making it a strong candidate for real-world FL applications.
+To address this, our \ourslong\ (FedGloSS) finds flat minima in the \textit{global} loss landscape with server-side Sharpness-Aware Minimization and achieves communication efficiency by approximating SAM's sharpness through past global pseudo-gradients, distinguishing it from prior approaches.
+This work revealed SAM prevents ADMM-related parameter explosion by guiding optimization along flat directions, enabling stable updates in heterogeneous FL.
+Extensive evaluations showed FedGloSS outperforms SOTA methods in accuracy, flatness and communication efficiency.